-Nursery to Reception:
+1. Nursery to Reception:

-- The EYFS teacher meets with nursery staff, where possible, to discuss new intake children. - Parents and children are invited to stay and play sessions prior to their joining in September. - Pupils are invited to three transition visits in the term preceding the September start, these allow children to familiarise themselves with their teachers and learning environments. - Parents receive an introductory pack to welcome them and their child to our school. - Parents will also be invited to an Information Evening in June and a Meet the Teacher session within the first few weeks of school starting in September, which will cover more on the curriculum and daily routines within the Reception classroom.
+- In the summer term prior to joining in September, the EYFS teacher visits the child in their current nursery setting and meets with nursery staff, to discuss the child - Parents and children are invited to transition events in the academic year prior to their joining in September - Pupils are invited to three transition visits in the term preceding the September start, these allow children to familiarise themselves with their teachers and learning environments - Parents receive an introductory pack to welcome them and their child to our school - Parents will also be invited to an Information Evening in June and a Meet the Teacher session within the first few weeks of school starting in September, which will cover more on the curriculum and daily routines within the Reception classroom

-Reception to Key Stage One:
+2. Reception to Year One:

-- In the final term of Reception, the Year 1 teacher will meet with the EYFS staff and discuss each child's development against the Early Learning Goals in order to support a smooth transition to Year 1.
-During this meeting, the Year 1 teacher will be given a copy of each child's learning profile. - This discussion and information helps the Year 1 teacher to plan an effective, responsive and appropriate curriculum that will meet the needs of all children. - Parents will also be invited to a Meet the Teacher session within the first few weeks of school starting in September, which will cover more on the curriculum and daily routines within the Year 1 classroom. - During Year 1 the pupils will gradually transition from a continuous provision model to more formal learning by the summer term.
+- In the final term of Reception, the Year 1 teacher will meet with the EYFS staff and discuss each child's development against the Early Learning Goals in order to support a smooth transition to Year 1. - This discussion and information helps the Year 1 teacher to plan an effective, responsive and appropriate curriculum that will meet the needs of all children. - Parents will also be invited to a Meet the Teacher session within the first few weeks of school starting in September, which will cover more on the curriculum and daily routines within the Year 1 classroom. - During Year 1 the pupils will gradually transition from a continuous provision model to more formal learning by the summer term.